The 5 Priorities for Optimal Health

 Because, these priorities for optimal health are like a pyramid.
 Without the foundation one one thing, you cannot possibly hope to achieve the next level higher successfully.
 How do you think you're going to train as hard as you are capable, with 5 hours of sleep and crappy quality foods in your body?

-It doesn't bother me so much when people complain if they're tired, they're unhappy with their health, or their body feels crappy, because none of us are perfect and we've all been there- HOWEVER, it drives me bonkers x10 when they do so, and then have the balls to act like the victim and wonder why this is happening to them, when they are the ones who chose to stay up Netflix marathoning til 2am, eating pizza, and drinking a bottle of wine solo.
+It doesn't bother me so much when people complain if they're tired, they're unhappy with their health, or their body feels crappy, because none of us are perfect and we've all been there!
+HOWEVER, it does drive me bonkers when they do so, but then have the balls to act like the victim and wonder why this is happening to them…when they are the ones who chose to stay up Netflix marathoning til 2am, eating pizza, and drinking a bottle of wine solo.
 Your daily choices matter.

 FOR MORE ON SLEEP AND MY 3 TIPS ON HOW TO GET THOSE ZZZ'S, check out THIS post.

 Tip: Use an eco-friendly reusable bottle.
-I use a 27oz Kleen Kanteen and make sure to go through at least 2.5 refills in a day, and a whole 3 if I'm working out that day.
+I use a 40oz reuseable waterbottle, and make sure to go through at least 2 refills in a day, and a whole 3 if I'm working out that day.

 C) ULTRA-PROCESSED CARBS/SUGARS